 There are tons and tons of pins on Pinterest about handprint art.
 Whenever I’m in need of inspiration, I pour through those, and then kind of bust my own move and add my own take on what I’ve seen.

-I love hot glueing ribbons, googly eyes, bits of pipecleaner, glitter, or whatever else I can think of to bring in some dimension and interest.
+Hot-gluing ribbons, googly eyes, bits of pipe cleaner, glitter, or whatever else you may have in your craft supplies can bring in some dimension and interest.

-I always write the kids names and ages by each hand.
-That is done with a sharpie pen.
+It’s a fun idea to write your kids’ names and ages by each hand.
+You can do that with a Sharpie pen.
 Easier than painting, in my book.

 but we’ve also done Santas, reindeers & angel ornaments to name a few (here’s a more thorough post on those).

-Above, we used the sides of their hands for pumpkins, and thumbprints for bats and spiders.
+To get the Halloween look above, you can use the sides of their hands for pumpkins and their thumbprints for bats and spiders.

-Above is one we made for the 4th of July.
+And a patriotic American flag canvas for the Fourth of July.
 There are off white hands in there for the white stripes, but it’s hard to see.
-And thumbprints for the stars.
+The stars can be made with their thumbprints.

-But at the moment, we’re geared up for Thanksgiving here, so our little turkeys are taking center stage…
+But at the moment, we’re all gearing up for Thanksgiving, so let’s let our little turkeys take center stage…

 Get out some paint, and use those cute little fingers to help you get into the spirit of whatever holiday happens to be coming down the pike!
 It’s always a pretty quick project that will be cherished for a long time to come.